arthursunbao/STAT545-Homework/hw06/Data_wrangling_wrap_up.md

 ### Question 1: Character data: Read and work the exercises in the Strings chapter or R for Data Science.

-#### Question1: In code that doesn???t use stringr, you???ll often see paste() and paste0().
-What???s the difference between the two functions?
+#### Question1: In code that doesn't use stringr, you'll often see paste() and paste0().
+What's the difference between the two functions?
 What stringr function are they equivalent to?
 How do the functions differ in their handling of NA?

 Answer: Both function has the same argument called sep, which describes the space to write the series of strings.
-So The difference between paste() and paste0() is that the argument sep by default is ??? ??? (paste) and ?????? (paste0).
+So The difference between paste() and paste0() is that the argument sep by default is (paste) and (paste0).

 The equivalent function in stringr is str\_c().
 However, in str\_c(), NA functions are silently dropped() while paste will not.